Data-Driven Evacuation Planning and Response Intelligence

 Risk-Informed Planning and Forecasting

 The platform enables long-term evacuation planning based on historical hazards, demographic risk factors, and local transportation systems.
 Emergency managers can build and validate evacuation strategies for a variety of hazard types and threat levels.
-When used alongside Fire, Evac incorporates fire spread forecasting into evacuation models, helping agencies align response timing and resource allocation.
-Visual tools support internal coordination and public communication of evacuation plans.

-Optimized Infrastructure and Resource Investments
+Optimized Infrastructure Investments

-Purpose-Built for Local Governments and Emergency Teams.
+Built for Local Governments and Emergency Teams

 Evac empowers agencies to improve performance in every phase of emergency management, from preparedness and mitigation to real-time response and recovery.